esp-admin/app/README.md

 2. Devices

 - A device represent an ESP microcontroller.
-- It can be linked to a project for OTA.
+- It can be linked to a project.

 3. Commands